Snow & Ice Control Plan

 The city is divided into 13 plow routes.
 These routes are divided into two (2) parts, highways (arterial and collector) and residential streets.

-The highways of each of the routes are designed to be plowed in approximately 2 1/2 hours and the complete route (highways and residential) in approximately 9 hours for snow accumulations under 5”.
+The highways of each of the routes are designed to be plowed in approximately 2 1/2 hours and the complete route (highways and residential) in approximately 9 hours for snow accumulations between 3-5”.

 Individual maps have been prepared for each plow route and are updated annually.
 Most routes are plowed with teams of two (2), consisting of one motor grader and one single axle truck.